kartonfarkas/api_docs/source/integrations/automation_center/node_custom_node_dialogue_endpoint.rst

 -------------------

 The iframe that displays the content returned by the custom node dialog endpoint is 360 pixels wide and 100 pixels high.
-Since the size of the content may vary, we provide an API that can be used to resize the dialog to a maximum size of 800x300 pixels
+Since the size of the content may vary, we provide an API that can be used to resize the dialog to a maximum size of 800x300 pixels.

-**Note:*** You can only resize the frame once the content has been loaded into the iframe.
+.. note:: You can only resize the frame once the content has been loaded into the iframe.

 To resize the dialog, simply include the required iframe size in a message to the API, sending the data in the following format: